kyaiooiayk/Git-Cheatsheet/README.md

 - WARNING! `git switch` is very similar to `git checkout` to the point that they do effectively the same thing.
 See this discussion [here](https://stackoverflow.com/questions/57265785/whats-the-difference-between-git-switch-and-git-checkout-branch).
   - Create a branch: `git branch mybranch`
   - Switch to a new branch: `git switch mybranch`
-  - To push into this branch you need to set the upstream branch with: `git push --set-upstream origin name_of_new_branch`
+  - To push into this branch you need to set the upstream branch with: `git push --set-upstream origin >name_of_new_branch>`
   - Show all the local branches of your repo.
 The starred branch is your current branch: `git branch` or `git branch --show-current`
   - Show all the remote branches: `git branch -r`
   - Show all the remote branches with latest commit: `git branch -rv`
   - Show all new remote banches: first `git fetch`, then see if they visibile `git branch -r`, ultimately `git checkout -t origin/new_remote_branch`
+  - If you want to delete your new branch locally: `git branch --delete <branchname>`.
+It should be noted that when you delete a local Git branch, the corresponding remote branch in a repository like GitHub or GitLab remains alive and active.
+Further steps must be taken to delete remote branches.
   ***

 ## `main` vs. `master`